gebeyond/Messaging-Java/README.md

 The Java API hides some of the REST API's constraints, like lists being returned in logical pages of <i>n</i> records.
-With the Java SDK, the list() method returns a iterator that returns items, util there are no more.
+With the Java SDK, the list() method returns a iterator that returns items, until there are no more.

+Please register for a free account at https://developer.syniverse.com to get your API keys.

 ## How to use the SDK
 All the data objects follow a common pattern.